derHowie/cascade/README.md

 ;; =>   :patrons-to-date 84})
 ```

 Woo!
-Now we have an collection illustrating the state of affairs at the beginning of each day.
+Now we have a collection illustrating the state of affairs at the beginning of each day.

 I have found that if you have a lot of information you need to keep a running tally on, like a bank statement for example, this type of output can be very handy.
 In clojurescript applications with uni-directional data flow, using Reagent for example, calling cascade in the render function can be powerful.
-Mutating cascade's data source in this case will cause a ripple in your data and everything following the mutated value with be recalculated in a whirlwind of reactive, uni-directional sauciness.
+Mutating cascade's data source in this case will cause a ripple in your data and everything following the mutated value with be recalculated in a whirlwind of reactive, uni-directional greatness.

 ## License